devmailar/maintenee/README.md

 ![alt text](image.png)

 # Maintenee
-A powerful open-source enable maintenance mode and dashboard software with an easy-to-use dashboard and whitelisting access capabilities for your websites.
+A powerful open-source enable maintenance mode software with an easy-to-use dashboard and whitelisting access capabilities for your websites.

 ### Integration
 Add this script tag to your website's HTML: